rsm-wew068/mgta464-sql-etl/README.md

 ## 📊 Entity-Relationship Diagram (ERD)

-The [ERD.pdf](./ERD.pdf) file provides a comprehensive visual overview of the data pipeline and database schema used in the assignments.
+The [ERD.pdf](./ERD.pdf) file provides a high-level view of the database schema and pipeline logic for the assignments (Assignment 2, 3, and 4).
+It includes both Procure-to-Pay (PTP) and Order-to-Cash (OTC) workflows used in the SQL exercises.

-- **Order to Cash (OTC)** and **Procure to Pay (PTP)** processes are both illustrated.
-- Use this diagram to understand table relationships, keys, and data flow.

-> **Tip:** Open the PDF for a detailed, zoomable view of the schema.

 ---

-*This project represents a comprehensive data engineering and analytics curriculum, preparing students for real-world business intelligence and data science roles.*
+*This project bridges academic training and practical skills for roles in data engineering, analytics, and business intelligence.*